 This is an applied lab science based on experimentation and observation.
 Students are expected to solve environmental problems that relate to resource depletion, pollution and extinction.
 This science takes a global perspective focusing on both developed and developing countries.
-This course is aligned to BIO 105 at the community college and is available for dual enrollment credit at some sites.
-Community college tuition applies.

-AP ENVIRONMENTAL SCIENCE (BCHS)
+AP ENVIRONMENTAL SCIENCE

 This is a lab-oriented course for students who have demonstrated achievement in their two previous years of science and desire to do college level work.
 Enrolled students are expected to take the AP exam.
-This course is aligned to BIO 105 at the community college and is available for dual enrollment credit at some sites.
-Community college tuition applies.